Home Learn What is the Difference Between Chit Funds vs Mutual Funds?

 However, be cautious of the following limitations:

-- High Transaction Costs and Scams: Chit funds come with elevated transaction costs and susceptibility to scams, with deceitful promises of significant Returns on Investments (ROIs).
+• High Transaction Costs and Scams: Chit funds have elevated transaction costs and susceptibility to scams, with deceitful promises of significant Returns on Investments (ROIs).

-- Rigged Discount Rates: Certain funds may manipulate discount rates, potentially causing desperate investors to pay higher-than-necessary discounts.
-Stay vigilant when considering investments.
+• Rigged Discount Rates: Certain funds may manipulate discount rates, potentially causing desperate investors to pay higher-than-necessary discounts.

 What are the Benefits and Challenges of Investing in Mutual Funds?